 Two years later, the computer crashed and Stockbridge took the computer to her friend, David Trimm, to restore the functioning of the computer.
 As Trimm was fixing the computer, he noticed files that suggested child pornography on the unprotected parts of the hard drive.
-Trimm then asked Stockbridge for permission to turn over the computer to Stanley’s probation officer (at this point, Stanley must have released from state prison).
+Trimm then asked Stockbridge for permission to turn over the computer to Stanley’s probation officer (at this point, Stanley must have been released from state prison).
 Stockbridge agreed.

 The probation officer then asked Stockbridge for permission to search the computer for illegal material.
 Stockbridge again agreed.
 A search of the computer did reveal child pornography and Stanley was later charged in federal court with possession of child pornography, a violation of 18 U.S.C. § 2252(a)(5)(B).

 Stanley then filed a motion to suppress the child pornography evidence, arguing that Ms. Stockbridge could not consent legally to the search of the computer that exceeded the scope of material her password gave access to.

 In response, the United States district court found that Stanley had no reasonable expectation of privacy in the computer that had been out of his possession for two years, regardless of whether it was previously protected by a password and the earlier arrangement was to hide such material from others.
 Stanley further argued that because his cache of child pornography was password protected when he went to prison, he had an expectation of privacy in it that his girlfriend could not waive without his consent.
 The district court found this argument unpersuasive as well, noting that the password protection had expired and had not been renewed at the time of the search.